ajisafet/mystockwebserviceapp/README.md

 To interact with the web service, use a web browser or [curl](https://curl.haxx.se/download.html) to call the endpoint:
 > http://localhost:$PORT/mystockwebservice/getclosingstockprice

-where $PORT is the port number set when starting the web server.
+where $PORT is the port number set when starting the web service.